A Policymaker's Guide to The Nation's Report Card

 To examine the assessments in greater detail, explore the Downloads and Tools page where you will find links to the following:

 - NAEP Data Explorer, a web-based tool that allows users to generate tables of results from all of the assessments administered by the NAEP program since 1990;

 - Frameworks, the blueprints on which the content of the assessment is based;

 - State Profiles, a tool to help you explore the performance of students in your state;

-- Assessment Procedures pages for reading and mathematics discuss the sampling, data collection, data analysis, and reporting procedures used by the NAEP program.
+- Assessment Procedures pages for science discuss the sampling, data collection, data analysis, and reporting procedures used by the NAEP program.